Overnight Camp Resources

 We have no problem accommodating all dietary needs.
 Please make us aware of any needs by making a note in the health form, and/or send an email to email@example.com

 Each camper will need to bring their own washable laundry bag.
-Our laundry service provider will wash, dry, and fold every camper’s laundry individually at the middle of the session.
+Our laundry service provider will wash and dry every camper’s laundry at the middle of the session.
 Each camper will need to bring a clearly labeled laundry bag with his or her name on the bag.
 Please clearly label all items of clothing, including the laundry bag, with a Sharpie pen.

 Places to Stay